omahonye/measuring-wave-forces-on-lighthouses/embedded/README.md

 The accompanying `CapturePico.py` script receives the binary data, processes it, generates plots, and exports the processed results as a CSV file.

+> **Important:** If the firmware has been uploaded or executed using **Thonny**, close Thonny before running `04_CapturePico.py`.
+Only one application can access the Pico's serial port at a time, so leaving Thonny open will prevent the Python capture script from communicating with the device.
 ---

 ## Notes